How to Reduce Your Risk of Receiving Dropshipping Chargebacks

 There are a few common risk factors to consider that can easily sap your profitability.
 Limited supply chain control, fraud, and dropshipping chargebacks can all cause problems and negatively impact your business.

-Dropshipping is about selling.
-Your role is to get the word out, and get consumers interested in the product.
+In a word, the dropshipper’s role is “marketing.”
 You build an enticing storefront, promote goods on social media, and create quality content that draws people to your site and converts them to buyers.

 Risks Associated with Dropshipping